MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 For this tutorial, you don't need to install any packages---they're already pre-loaded into the tutorial project.
 If you were creating your own project from scratch, you would need to install the Mesh Toolkit package.
-To learn more about this, see our document titled *Get Started with Mesh Environments*.
+To learn more about this, see our article titled *Download the Mesh Tookit*.

 ## Chapter 2: Prepare the tutorial project